himanchal-103/Machine-Learning-Projects/Twitter Sentiment Analysis/README.md

 # TWITTER SENTIMENT ANALYSIS

 ## Aim
-The aim of the project is to classify the sentiment of tweets using Natural Language Processing (NLP) techniques.
+The project aims to classify the sentiment of tweets using Natural Language Processing (NLP) techniques.
 In simpler terms, the project aims to build a model that can tell you whether a tweet is expressing a positive, negative, neutral or irrelevant opinion.

 ## Dataset
 The dataset for Twitter Sentiment Analysis contains 74682 records for training and 1000 records for testing or validation.